-The purpose of sprint planning in the Agile world is to discuss, debate and negotiate on the story points, prioritization and acceptance criteria.
-However sometimes team gets into a relaxed mode of planning where they accept whatever stories are brought into the backlog with or without proper acceptance criteria.
+The purpose of sprint planning in the Agile world is to discuss, debate, and negotiate on the story points, prioritization, and acceptance criteria.
+However, sometimes a team gets into a relaxed mode of planning.
+This mode is where they accept the stories brought into the backlog with or without proper acceptance criteria.
 Have you seen that occur in your team?
-As leaders try out this quick litmus test – Go around your Agile teams and ask them how many times the team rejected a story brought my the product owners into the backlog.
+As leaders try out this quick litmus test – Go around your Agile teams and ask them how many times the team rejected a story brought by the product owners into the backlog.
 You may find the answers surprising.

 “How do you nominate a Product Owner?”

-For most SAP practitioners the word “Product Owner” is still a new buzz word.
+For most SAP practitioners the word “Product Owner” is still a new buzzword.
 Organizations (some, not all) are still trying to map this role into either Manager or Solution Architect career paths.
-The reality being Product Owner doesn’t have to be evolving from one of the two branches.
-He could be an end-user who is uber passionate about the product and dwells in a world to enhance the experience of the product.
+The reality of being a Product Owner doesn’t have to be evolving from one of the two branches.
+He could be an end-user who is uber-passionate about the product and dwells in a world to enhance the experience of the product.
 Do quick profiling of your product owners in the company and share the results in the comments section.

 Come to my Free Webinar on this Topic on Wednesday